Voxon-Development/zeta-lang/theory/MemoryModel.md

 * Drop -> both lower, upper -= 1 (clamped)
 * Branch/merge -> φ-join(max, min)

-The CTRC solver uses a conservative widening strategy for loops: unresolved loops widen to “unbounded” and reporting that a runtime RC would not be needed.
+The CTRC solver uses a conservative widening strategy for loops (This prevents infinite iteration in the solver by generalizing the count range when convergence stalls): unresolved loops widen to “unbounded” and reporting that a runtime RC would not be needed.
 To avoid unnecessary fallbacks, the solver will attempt loop-boundedness proofs (constant iteration counts, single induction variable, user annotations).
 If proof succeeds, counts remain static; otherwise runtime RC is selected.

 If at any program point: